mco-gh/mco.dev/content/post/code4k.md

 and many other factors contribute to this state of affairs, and it seems clear that the current system is focussed more on penalty than on rehabiliation.

-I recently attended the UK opening of
+I recently attended the UK opening of this film about group therapy sessions held in a California prison:
 <a class="embedly-card" href="https://www.youtube.com/watch?v=h8OVXG2GhpQ">The Work</a>,
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>
-a moving film about group therapy sessions held in a California prison.
 This movie inspired me to try to find out if there are organizations in the UK dedicated to helping inmates make the transition back into society.